egorssed/You-are-what-you-eat/docs/index.md

 For our analyses we use two data sets: the [Tesco 1.0 Grocery](https://www.nature.com/articles/s41597-020-0397-7) data set and the [ward profiles](https://data.london.gov.uk/dataset/ward-profiles-and-atlas) published in 2015 by the government of the United Kingdom.
 The Tesco data set captures provides an aggregated view of food purchases for the year 2014 in Tesco supermarkets in London.
 For every ward, it contains the nutrient content of the typical food product - in other words, all purchased products of 2014 are aggregated to yield the "average" food product of a ward.
+The average food product is then given by the energy content of each individual nutrient - i.e. carbohydrates, protein, fibre, alcohol, and fats.
 <div id="images">
 	<img src="assets/images/pie.png">
 	<div class="caption">Nutrients of the average food product in the ward "Gascoigne".
 Looks yummy, doesn't it?</div>
 </div>

-The ward profiles provide a range of demographic data, such as population age distribution, ethnicities, general fertility rate, ambulance callouts and many more.
+The ward profiles provide a range of demographic data, such as population age distribution, ethnicities, general fertility rate, ambulance callouts and many more for 625 wards.
 The ward profiles provide 1000 features!
 We therefore limit our analyses to the following features: *age distribution*, *ethnicity*, *religion*, *qualification*, *household income*, *happiness*, *Health*, and *Happiness*.
 However, one problem arises: most of these indicators were either collected in 2013, or with the nationwide census of 2011.
 The tesco data set contains grocery data from 2014, that's a 1- or 3-year difference!